 If you are keen on festivals, this is the time to explore, as the famous Darwin Festival and other festivals will be in full swing.

-Weather conditions change drastically despite being either in the wet or dry season.
+Weather conditions change drastically, regardless of whether it is the wet or dry season.
 To know the correct type of gear, you will need to check the temperatures day and night.

 Pack accordingly for the specific weather you’ll be camping in.
 It is always best to prepare for all scenarios.